group of students laughing outside

 Key Functions and Services

-1. Student Cultural Programming: In partnership with students and campus stakeholders, the MSC hosts a range of cultural events, workshops, and performances that celebrate the rich diversity of the student body.
+1. Student Cultural Programming: In partnership with students and campus stakeholders, the Bridge hosts a range of cultural events, workshops, and performances that celebrate the rich diversity of the student body.
 These events provide opportunities for students to engage with different cultures, fostering understanding and appreciation.

 2. Support and Advocacy: The center offers a wide range of support services for students from underrepresented backgrounds, including mentoring, coaching and advocacy.
 Staff members work to address the unique challenges faced by multicultural students to ensure they have access to the resources they need to succeed.

-3. Collaboration with Campus Resources: The MSC partners with other campus offices, such as Student Academic Success and student organizations, to create a network of support and resources for students.
+3. Collaboration with Campus Resources: The Bridge partners with other campus offices, such as Student Academic Success and student organizations, to create a network of support and resources for students.
 These collaborations enhance the effectiveness of initiatives aimed at promoting diversity and inclusion.

 4. Learning and Educational Opportunities: The center provides educational programs focused on diversity, equity, and inclusion.
 These may include workshops, training sessions, and lectures that equip students with the knowledge and skills to navigate a diverse world.

-5. Community Building: The MSC serves as a gathering space for students to connect with one another, share experiences, and build a sense of community.
+5. Community Building: The Bridge serves as a gathering space for students to connect with one another, share experiences, and build a sense of community.
 It encourages collaboration among student organizations, promoting unity and solidarity among different cultural groups.

 To learn more:

-Please contact Simone Owens, Sr. Program Coordinator, Multicultural Affairs at 856-225-2675.
+Please contact Simone Owens, Sr. Program Coordinator (DICE), The Bridge at 856-225-2675